lotabout/skim/README.md

 --color=[BASE_SCHEME][,COLOR:ANSI]
 ```

-The configuration of colors starts with the name of the base color scheme and
+The configuration of colors starts with the name of the base color scheme,
 followed by custom color mappings.
 For example: